-Your vehicle has been built with an improved engine coolant that allows extended maintenance intervals.
-This coolant can be used up to five years or 102,000 mi (170 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same coolant throughout the life of your vehicle.
-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) coolant.
+Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).

-When adding coolant, a minimum solution of 50% recommended Mopar® Antifreeze/ Coolant Five Year/100,000 mi (160 934 km) Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
-Use higher concentrations (not to exceed 70%) if temperatures below $-34^{\circ}F$ ( $-37^{\circ}C$ ) are anticipated.
+When adding engine coolant (antifreeze), a minimum solution of 50% recommended MOPAR® Antifreeze/Coolant Five Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
+Use higher concentrations (not to exceed 70%) if temperatures below $-34^{\circ}F$ ($-37^{\circ}C$) are anticipated.

-Use only high purity water such as distilled or deionized water when mixing the water/engine coolant solution.
+Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.